rails/rails/guides/source/active_record_querying.md

 #### Subset Conditions

-If you want to find records using the +IN+ expression you can pass an array to the conditions hash:
+If you want to find records using the `IN` expression you can pass an array to the conditions hash:

 ```ruby
 Client.where(:orders_count => [1,3,5])